canonical/charm-relation-interfaces/interfaces/velero_backup_config/v0/README.md

 - `app` (string, required): Name of the client application that requires backups (e.g., "kubeflow" or the name of the charm using this spec).
 - `endpoint` (string, required): Name of the relation endpoint on the client side through which this spec is sent (for example, "profiles-backup" or other backup scope name).
 - `spec` (dict, required): A dictionary defining what to back up.
 This mirrors Velero’s Backup spec fields and includes the following keys:
-  - `include-namespaces` (list of str, optional): Specific Kubernetes namespaces to include in the backup.
+  - `include_namespaces` (list of str, optional): Specific Kubernetes namespaces to include in the backup.
 If set, only these namespaces will be backed up; if not provided or set to null/None, all namespaces are included.
-  - `include-resources` (list of str, optional): Specific Kubernetes resource kinds to include in the backup.
+  - `include_resources` (list of str, optional): Specific Kubernetes resource kinds to include in the backup.
 Typically high-level resources (Deployments, Services, custom resource kinds, etc.) that should be captured.
 If not specified, all resource types are included.
-  - `exclude-namespaces` (list of str, optional): Namespaces to exclude from the backup.
+  - `exclude_namespaces` (list of str, optional): Namespaces to exclude from the backup.
 This can further narrow down the scope by omitting certain namespaces.
 If not set, no namespaces are excluded (unless implicitly excluded by Velero defaults).
-  - `exclude-resources` (list of str, optional): Resource kinds to exclude from the backup.
+  - `exclude_resources` (list of str, optional): Resource kinds to exclude from the backup.
 If not set, no resource types are explicitly excluded.
-  - `include-cluster-resources` (bool): Whether to include cluster-scoped resources (like Nodes, PersistentVolumes, etc.) in the backup.
+  - `include_cluster-resources` (bool): Whether to include cluster-scoped resources (like Nodes, PersistentVolumes, etc.) in the backup.
 Defaults to `False`
+  - `label_selector` (dict, optional): A label selector to filter resources for backup.
+This allows specifying a subset of resources based on labels (e.g., `{"app": "kubeflow"}`) to further refine what gets backed up.
   - `ttl` (string, optional): Time-to-live duration for the backup (how long the backup should be retained before garbage-collection).
 If not provided, Velero will use its default (e.g. 30 days).
 This should be a duration string recognized by Velero (for example, "72h" for 3 days, "30d" for 30 days, etc.).

 ### Requirer